bradparks/LoveToPixel/README.md

 * double click a layer to edit it (set visibility and change its name)
 * drag layers around to reorder them
 * the currently selected/highlighted layer is the active one, that is where you will paint into
-* so far, cannot delete layers
+* To delete a layer, click the 'X' icon next to it
-* so far, cannot merge layers
+* To merge a layer into the layer below it, click the down arrow icon next to it

 ## Local Storage saving ##
 Hitting 's' will save your current project to local storage.
 So far LTP is 100% done on the client, the server is doing nothing more than serving the JS/HTML/CSS files.
 Local storage is very limited in size in most browsers.
 Chrome, for example, only gives you a measly 2.5 megabytes.
 You can comfortably save a handful of projects, but you'll hit that 2.5mb limit quickly.
 So far LTP does not warn you or otherwise attempt to prevent this at all.